 Phi Kappa Phi.
-Seniors ranking high in scholarship in any academic field are elected each year to this society.
+Juniors and seniors ranking high in scholarship in any academic field are elected each year to this society.
 Two members of the faculty are also elected each year.
 Founded in 1897, Phi Kappa Phi is the national honor society that elects undergraduate and graduate students who have accomplished excellent scholarship in any academic field.
 The fifth chapter of the society was chartered at the University of Delaware in 1905.
-There are now 275 chapters nationwide.
+There are now over 285 chapters nationwide.
 For information, call the Undergraduate Research Program Office, (302) 831-8995.